JMFarr/rock-paper-scissors/README.md

 # rock-paper-scissors
-A recreation of the classics game with JavaScript
+A recreation of the classic game with JavaScript